Skip to main content

 Every meal you consume provides your body with more than just calories; it delivers information.
 The composition of your diet instructs your genes, modulates inflammation, and directly impacts insulin sensitivity.
 A diet high in processed carbohydrates and industrial seed oils can create a state of persistent, low-grade inflammation, which disrupts hormonal communication.

 Conversely, a diet rich in whole foods ∞ lean proteins, fibrous vegetables, and healthy fats ∞ sends signals that calm inflammation and improve your cells’ ability to hear the message of insulin.
-This enhancement of is a primary objective of metabolic health, as it allows for stable energy and reduces the hormonal chaos that follows blood sugar volatility.
+This enhancement of insulin sensitivity is a primary objective of metabolic health, as it allows for stable energy and reduces the hormonal chaos that follows blood sugar volatility.

 Movement as a Signaling Event